 About Tenerife

-Tenerife is closest to Morocco but belongs to Spain, covers approximately 785 square miles, and has a population of under just one million.
-More than 5,000,000 tourists visit Tenerife each year to enjoy its family-friendly beaches and legendary nightlife.
+Tenerife is closest to Morocco but belongs to Spain.
+It covers approximately 785 square miles and has a population of under one million.
+More than five million tourists visit Tenerife each year to enjoy its family-friendly beaches and legendary nightlife.

 The Guanche people were the first inhabitants of Tenerife.
 The Island gets its name from two words in their language: “teni,” meaning mountain, and “ife,” meaning snow.
 Therefore, Tenerife means snow mountain.
 It’s unusual to find a tropical island with snow-covered peaks.